LeonBroseliske/CFC/README.md

 	cfc6.sh add <IPv6_address_range> '<optional comment>'

 Adds the given IP(range) to the firewalls with the configured action for all traffic from that source.
 Makes a comment by default with the current date, you can add an optional comment using single quotes to add a reason or owner of that range as an example.
 It can also be searched on that comment later on.

+clean:

+	cfc.sh clean <older_than_number_of_days>

+Cleans all the CFC firewall rules older than n amount of days.
+Keep in mind that it depends on the default date format!
+So if you customized the date format, you will need to adjust the script in the 'clean' section.

 del: